syncfusion-content/maui-docs/MAUI/Scheduler/localization.md

 Localization is the process of translating the application resources into different language for the specific cultures.
 The `SfScheduler` can be localized by adding `resource` file.

-## Set Current UI Culture to the Application
+## Setting CurrentUICulture to the application

 Application culture can be changed by setting `CurrentUICulture.` in `App.xaml.cs` file.